Skip to main content

 UnlockingSeamlessStreamingHero

 As streaming platforms continue to take over our screens and revolutionize how we consume content, the importance of building a robust and scalable streaming service has never been more critical.
 How can organizations ensure compatibility across devices and platforms, while also reducing cost and maximizing efficiency?
-In this tutorial, we’ll dive into video on-demand transcoding.
+In this article, we’ll dive into video on-demand transcoding.

-We will set up video transcoding using the Linode Kubernetes Engine in order to help scale your transcoding infrastructure based on demand.
+In this tutorial, we’ll set up video transcoding using the Linode Kubernetes Engine in order to help scale your transcoding infrastructure based on demand.
 We’re going to walk through the process of converting an mp4 file to HLS (HTTP Live Streaming), which is a format commonly used by streaming services.
 HLS uses adaptive bitrate streaming capabilities to ensure smooth playback and a consistent viewing experience, regardless of device or network speed.
 To get started, we’ll use an mp4 file (this can be an example video you already have as an mp4), upload it to an input bucket, and then we’ll send it to our transcoding partner, Capella, to handle the video transcoding.

 Capella is an Akamai partners offering ready-to-deploy solutions that you can run on Akamai Compute.
 We partnered with Capella on this because they can run encoders on our platform, store VOD assets on Object Storage, and deliver over the Akamai CDN.
 This partnership also allows us to deploy with Kubernetes and Helm, which makes scaling much easier.
 For example, in the below tutorial, encoding machines from Capella will spin up automatically to scale for the number of jobs, and then scale back down again when the job is complete, saving thousands of dollars of idle compute time.